-Medium-density fiberboard, also called MDF, is a type of composite material that’s made from wood fibers that are glued with resin under extreme temperature and pressure.
+Medium-density fiberboard, also called MDF, is a type of composite material made from wood fibers glued with resin under extreme temperature and pressure.

-It’s a kind of wood board that is extensively used in making cabinets, shelves, wardrobes, and even the stairs in our home.
+It’s a kind of wood board that is extensively used in making cabinets, shelves, wardrobes, and even stairs in our homes.

 The good thing is you can primer, paint and even stain the MDF according to your liking to make it look nicer.

-But keep in mind, although MDF can be stained and colored it’s very hard to make it look like oak wood that carries natural grains.
+But remember, although MDF can be stained and colored, making it look like oak wood carrying natural grains is tough.

 With that said, I don’t mean it’s impossible to stain the MDF to look like wood.

-You can do it, but you will require to do some good hard work to achieve the right wood type finish and grains that look natural and beautiful.
+You can do it, but you will need some good hard work to achieve the right wood-type finish and natural and beautiful grains.

 How to Stain MDF That Looks Like Wood?

 Remember, MDF usually comes with traces of formaldehyde which can be harmful to the body, especially if inhaled.

-So, before you plan to work with MDF wood, you should consider wearing a face mask along with a proper eye protection device and gloves.
+So, before you work with MDF wood, you should consider wearing a face mask, a suitable eye protection device, and gloves.

 Next, you will need to gather the tools and supplies that you will need for stain application.

 Some of these materials, which you can buy at your local store or online, include:

 - Paint stripper